fteicht/gym-iw/README.md

 # gym-iw
-Fork of bonetblai/rollout-iw and adaptation to openai.gym Work in progress: not ready to connect to openai.gym!
+Fork of bonetblai/rollout-iw and adaptation to openai.gym environments